MarkTee/kattis-command-line-tools/README.md

 # Kattis Command Line Tools
 Helpful utilities to make working with [open.kattis.com](open.kattis.com) easier.

-This command line interface automates common actions to reduce problem setup, testing, and submission times by more than 50%!
+This command line interface automates common actions to reduce problem setup and testing times by more than 50%!

 ## Usage